corda/corda-docs-portal/content/en/apps/bankinabox/api-guide.md

 ### Create a customer

-Send a `POST` request to the `/customers/create` endpoint to invoke the [`CreateCustomerFlow`](back-end-guide.md#createcustomerflow).
+Send a `POST` request to the `/customers/create` endpoint to invoke the <a href="../../../en/apps/bankinabox/back-end-guide.html#createcustomerflow">`CreateCustomerFlow`</a>.
 This flow creates a customer profile that includes personal details and contact information, and returns the customer ID.
 This request requires authorization.
 It can be sent by an admin user.

 - Request type: `POST`.
 - Path: `/customers/create`.